rspeele/CSharpFSharpPhrasebook/README.md

 that gives you some solid ground to stand on for learning the features that _don't_ exist in C#.

+Emphasis has been placed on making the translations as literal as possible.
+This means that I value making these samples 1-to-1 equivalent with the C# code they replace more than I value making them idiomatic, functional-style F# code.
+I figure that you can learn idioms _after_ getting over the frustration of not being able to express something you're accustomed to writing in C#.

 The samples are currently split into three sections:

 * [The code section](Code.md) shows how to translate the code you